progressivetech/net.ourpowerbase.exportpermission/README.md

 permission do not see the export options listed in the "Actions" dropdown for Searches/Reports.

 ### Warning:
-This extension does not technically prevent a user from exporting a CiviCRM database, it *only* removes that option from the Actions drop down list.
+This extension removes the export options from the actions menu and removes access to most of the export forms but there will always be ways to extract the data.

 Enterprising hackers can figure out ways to convince CiviCRM to provide the export.
 Additionally, any user that can view all Contacts can export the data one way or another - even if it means copy and pasting from each screen.